What is a Checking Account, and When Should You Use One?

 Deposit accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per bank, so there’s no risk of losing your principal in a checking account.
 You can pay from a checking account with a debit card, check, or an electronic funds transfer (EFT), and you can access those funds at any time.

-Consumers often choose to keep their long-term savings goals in multiple savings accounts while using a single checking account for daily expenses.
+Consumers often choose to keep their long-term savings goals in multiple savings accounts while using a single or primary checking account for daily expenses.

 Checking Account Features